 12) What happens if my committee has too many volunteers?
-We appreciate all our volunteers but we can't have too many people sitting on committees as they can become unwieldy and ineffective.
-In the event we have more willing members than spots, we can conduct an anonymous worksite vote by email to determine the successful representative.
+We appreciate all our volunteers but we can't have too many people sitting on committees.
+In the event that we have more willing members than spots, we can conduct an anonymous vote by email to determine the successful representative.